Asynchronous Curriculum Playlist

 Mount Sinai Hospital

-My core competencies include clinical operations, social drivers of health, quality improvement, transitions of care, informatics, and reimbursement policy.
-I have contributed to several Centers for Medicare and Medicaid Services Technical Expert Panels on national quality measures for emergency medicine and am a member of the American College of Emergency Physicians Reimbursement Committee and Health Innovation Technology Committee.
-My work has been published in peer-reviewed journals such as Annals of Emergency Medicine, Journal of Public Health Management & Practice, and the Journal of the National Medical Association.
+I serve on the Centers for Medicare and Medicaid Services Technical Expert Panels on national quality measures for emergency medicine.
+Through the American College of Emergency Physicians, I am Vice Chair of the Health Innovation Technology Committee and lead the workgroup on alternative payment models for the Reimbursement Committee.
+My work has been funded by the National Institutes of Health, Centers for Disease Control and Prevention, Gordon and Betty Moore Foundation, and Pfizer.
+I am on the Western Journal of Emergency Medicine editorial board and have published in peer-reviewed journals such as Annals of Emergency Medicine, the Journal of Public Health Management & Practice, and the Journal of the National Medical Association.

 • Brian J. Franklin, MBA